 There are several workflows where Ideate Sticky can be used to represent data that is derived from Ideate BIMLink.
-In these instances the data is extracted from Revit, via Ideate BIMLink, but needs to be summarized or re-formatted within Excel in such a way that it cannot be round-tripped via Ideate BIMLink.
+In these instances the data is extracted from Revit, via Ideate BIMLink, but needs to be summarized or re-formatted within Excel in such a way that it does not need to be round-tripped via Ideate BIMLink.
 In these instances, Ideate Sticky can complete the task.
 Below are listed just a few of these workflows, for reference.

 Revision data can be exported from the Revit project via Ideate BIMLink, and then within Excel it can be re-organized in a matrix format as shown.
-This matrix data can be re-imported into Revit via Ideate Sticky to be displayed on a Sheet.
+This matrix data can be linked to Revit via Ideate Sticky to be displayed on a Sheet.
 Ideate BIMLink customers can request a macro-enabled Excel template that will automatically produce the results shown.

 Learn more about Plumbing Fixture Counts in our blog post: What Will You Sticky?
 Plumbing Fixture Requirements with Ideate Sticky for Revit.